Alkenso/DataHandle/README.md

  - obtaining the full size of the data (in the final form)
  - read / write data from Range (position; length) to a specific address

-# Reading and writing data
+## Reading and writing data
 Reading and writing is allowed to read to and write from:
  - C-style arrays char / signed char / unsigned char / std :: byte (C ++ 17)
  - std :: vector <char / signed char / unsigned char / std :: byte (C ++ 17)>
  - std :: string

-These restrictions are imposed to ensure that the data will be read / written from a continuous byte array.
+Reading and writing is restricted to ensure that the data will be read / written from a continuous byte array.

+###### Base classes
 The base DataReadHandle defines methods that provide:
  - obtaining the full size of the data (in the final form)
  - selective reading of data from the range